Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Quack
 ttt_quack_credits_starting                  1       // The number of credits a quack should start with ttt_quack_fake_cure_mode                    0       // How to handle using a fake parasite cure on someone who is not infected.
-0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_single_doctor_quack                     0       // Whether only a single doctor or quack should spawn in a round
+0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_quack_phantom_cure                      0       // Whether to allow the quack to buy the phantom exorcism device which can remove a haunting phantom.
+Server must be restarted for changes to take effect ttt_single_doctor_quack                     0       // Whether only a single doctor or quack should spawn in a round

 // Parasite